ajosegun/SentimentStream/README.md

 ## Real Time Sentiment Analysis with LLama 3.1, Spark Streaming and Kafka

 SentimentStream is a real-time sentiment analysis system using Apache Spark, Kafka, and LLMs like LLama 3.1 and OpenAI models for processing customer reviews.
-It streams data, performs sentiment analysis, and stores the results in Kafka for further processing or visualization.
+It streams data, performs sentiment analysis, and stores the results in Kafka and sends the messages to Elastic Search for further processing.

 ## System Architecture